zendframework/zend-expressive/doc/book/getting-started/skeleton.md

 > systems, the `php -S` command that `composer serve` spawns continues running
 > as a background process, but on other systems halts when the timeout occurs.
 >
-> If you want the server to live longer, you can use the
+> If you want the server to live longer, you can set the global composer
-> `COMPOSER_PROCESS_TIMEOUT` environment variable when executing `composer
+> process-timeout (NOTE: This does affect all composer commands).
+As an example,
-> serve` to extend the timeout.
-As an example, the following will extend it
+> the following will extend it to 8 hours:
-> to a full day:
 >
 > ```bash
-> $ COMPOSER_PROCESS_TIMEOUT=86400 composer serve
+> $ composer config -g process-timeout 28800
 > ```

 ## Development Tools